WaterPark Car Wash sold

 MOLINE, Ill.
-(KWQC) - WaterPark Car Wash has been sold to another car wash operator in the Quad City area.
+(KWQC) - WaterPark Car Wash, know for its glass block construction, free popcorn and indoor aquariums has been sold to another car wash operator in the Quad City area.

 According to a news release, the WaterPark locations in Moline and Davenport have been sold to "Clean Sweep Car Wash, Inc." which